 Senecio herrea.
-(String of Bananas)
+(String of Beads)

 Commonly known as the string of bananas this succulent is very desirable the bean like strings over time grow to form the decorative hanging plants.